Academic and Enrollment Support Services

 The Writing Center provides tutorial assistance for all types of writing assignments and tasks.
 Students are encouraged to visit the Writing Center to speak with professors of English about their writing assignments.
 The faculty will help brainstorm for assignments, review drafts, develop ideas, and address grammar questions.
 For additional information, visit nyit.edu/tutoring.

 The Wireless Laptop Writing Lab is an area where students can work on laptop computers to draft assignments and do research on the Internet through a wireless Internet connection.
 It is a quiet and comfortable space where students can spread work out on large tables or sit in cozy chairs and do work.
-The lab is located at the Old Westbury Writing Center in Balding House, room 100.
+The lab is located on the Long Island (Old Westbury) campus at the Writing Center in Balding House, Room 100.
 Students may also feel free to talk to professors as they are working on assignments.
 For additional information, visit nyit.edu/tutoring.

 Enrollment Services Center